 President and Chief Executive Officer

-Dr. Hawkins governs ABMS, the leading not-for-profit organization that oversees physician certification in the United States.
-ABMS establishes the standards that its 24 Member Boards use to develop and implement educational and professional evaluation, assessment, and certification of physician specialists.
+Dr. Hawkins is responsible for creating, planning, and implementing the strategic direction of ABMS.
+The leading not-for-profit organization overseeing physician certification in the United States, ABMS establishes the standards that its 24 Member Boards use to develop and implement educational and professional evaluation, assessment, and certification of physician specialists.

 Previously, Dr. Hawkins was the Senior Vice President for Professional and Scientific Affairs at ABMS.
 In this role, he led educational, assessment, and international initiatives.
 Prior to that, Dr. Hawkins was the Deputy Vice President and then Vice President for Assessment Programs at the National Board of Medical Examiners (NBME).
 There, he helped implement the Clinical Skills Examination of the United States Medical Licensing Examination, develop its assessment of professional behaviors program, and enhance the post-licensure assessment system for NBME and the Federation of State Medical Boards.
 Prior to joining NBME, Dr. Hawkins was Assistant Dean and Director of the Simulation Center at the Uniformed Services University of the Health Sciences.
 Additionally, he served in various academic appointments in the Naval Medical Corps, receiving numerous commendations for his service.